 MON_T_PROF_CROSS_SLOPE: This table contains the elevation of the last data point, relative to the begin point, of manual transverse profile measurements made using the Dipstick device.
-This allows the transverse profile data to be un-normalized so that the true elevation profile, relative to the outside edge of the pavement lane, to be computed.
-This table was first released in the January 2005.
-It is not expected to be fully populated until 2006.
+This allows the transverse profile data to be un-normalized so that the true elevation profile, relative to the outside edge of the pavement lane, can be computed.
+This table was first released in January 2005.